Hi, I'm Shane

 We need to see greater investment into cycling.
 The coastal cycle lane will be a great improvement to the area, but we need to see more being done if we are serious about a greener transport system.

 Metro North must be fast-tracked, as this would help ease pressure on DART services, and generally take away traffic going into and out of the City.
 What I will work towards, if elected, will include:

 - Keeping common green areas maintained, safe, and attractive.

 - More local sport and recreational facilities are provided where needed.

 - Local businesses are supported to provide employment opportunities in our community.

 These three will go a long way towards keeping our communities together, and make Dublin a much better place to grow up and grow old in.

 A Better Dublin for All

-- Campaign more Gardaí are integrated in local areas through community and small-area policing
+- Campaign for more Gardaí are integrated in local areas through community and small-area policing.

 - Roll out the Purple Flag initiative to ensure excellence in the management of our night-time city